 However, premium enterprise SIEM solutions offer better configuration and installation processes, correlation and reporting capabilities, machine learning and SaaS options, reliable vendor support, and many other useful functionalities.
 They enable organizations to monitor large-scale data center activities and centrally manage the security of key applications and network infrastructure.
 Perhaps most importantly, only enterprise SIEM platforms provide options for on-premise or cloud deployments and the capabilities of next-generation SIEM.
 Next-generation enterprise SIEMs come with powerful technologies such as User and Event Behavior Analytics (UEBA) and Security Orchestration, and Automation and Response (SOAR)—which significantly improve the effectiveness of incident detection and response efforts.

 We have reviewed and documented some of the best enterprise-grade premium SIEM tools in the market.
-Some of them such as the SolarWinds Security & Event Manager (SEM) and the ManageEngine EventLog Analyzer offer a 30-day free trial, which provides an opportunity to evaluate certain capabilities before deciding to invest in the product.
+Some of them such as the SolarWinds Security & Event Manager (SEM) and the ManageEngine EventLog Analyzer offer free trials, which provides an opportunity to evaluate certain capabilities before deciding to invest in the product.

 The Best Open-Source SIEM Tools